Oregon Wine Month

 The last weekend of Oregon Wine Month might be the biggest.
 On Memorial Day Weekend, more than a dozen events will be held at wineries across Oregon.
 Enjoy rare open houses and sneak-peek releases at Urban Crush Winery in Portland, Winter’s Hill Estate in Dayton, Erath Winery in Dundee, Calamity Hill Vineyard in Amity, Styring Ribbon Ridge Estate in Newberg, Raptor Ridge Winery in Newberg, Redhawk Winery in Salem, Remy Wines in McMinnville, A Blooming Hill Vineyard in Cornelius, R. Stuart & Co.
 Winery in McMinnville, and Valley View Winery in Jacksonville.
 Some wineries will only be open by appointment so call ahead to reserve your spot.
 Memorial Day Weekend is known for being a popular weekend at wineries — for good reason.

 Find out more about Oregon Wine Month, including special tastings, events and specials around the state at OregonWineMonth.org.
-You can even enter to win a weekend in Oregon wine country and an exclusive “Meet a Maker” private tour experience.
+You can even enter to win a 4-day, 3-night immersive wine and food experience in Southern Oregon wine country.

 about author Eileen Garvin